kspicer80/kspicer80.github.io/content/posts/2022-09-20-classifying-supreme-court-cases-by-century-with-spacy.md

 That looks much nicer and way easier to read.

 The model correctly classified 76% of the opinions correctly—13 out of 17.
 Not bad, I suppose.
 It would be interesting to see what would happen if we didn't deal with the [data imbalance](https://developers.google.com/machine-learning/data-prep/construct/sampling-splitting/imbalanced-data) problem and simply fed it the 135 samples from the 1700s along with the full data from the 1800s, 1900s, and 2000s.
-Sounds like a nice little to check out when I get some more free time here.
+Sounds like a nice little thing to check out when I get some more free time here.

 More to come, as always, I'm sure.